ECTSCodeAvailability

 G2: Understand and characterise industrial processes;

-G3: Understand and characterise the dimensions related to the fourth industrial revolution;
+G3: Understand and characterise the dimensions related to the digital transformation in industry.

 G4: Design and implement technological projects for industry;